digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-velero/README.md

 kubectl get namespaces
 ```

-Finally, verify that the `echo` and `quote` backend services `endpoint` is `DOWN` (please refer to [Creating the Ambassador Edge Stack Backend Services](../03-setup-ingress-controller/README.md#step-5---creating-the-ambassador-edge-stack-backend-services), regarding the `backend applications` used in the `Starter Kit` tutorial).
+Finally, verify that the `echo` and `quote` backend services `endpoint` is `DOWN` (please refer to [Creating the Ambassador Edge Stack Backend Services](../03-setup-ingress-controller/ambassador.md#step-4---creating-the-ambassador-edge-stack-backend-services) or [Creating the Nginx Backend Services](#step-3---creating-the-nginx-backend-services), regarding the `backend applications` used in the `Starter Kit` tutorial).
 You can use `curl` to test (or you can use your web browser):

 ```shell
 curl -Li http://quote.starter-kit.online/quote/